SIholin/ubilocation-server/README.md

 *  Then change `configPublicKey` value to relative path of the file which contains the key and close the file
 *  Copy existing text file or create new one and make sure it contains valid public key.

-NOTE: text-file must be inside `config` folder.
+NOTE: Text-file must be inside `config` folder.

 Then